broadinstitute/fcgdctools/README.md

 Note that if you are installing to a protected location, you may need to preface the `python setup.py install` command with `sudo`.

 ## Description
+(Note: The following description is a bit out of data and does not accurately reflect the current functionalty on the master branch.
+When I have time I'll update this.)

 Following installation you should be able to run the `genFcWsLoadFiles` command from the command line

 ```